10 things to do in downtown Tucson

 Drive up “A” mountain.
 In 1910, students of the U of Arizona adorned this iconic mountain with an 160 foot tall basalt rock “A.” The drive to the 2897 foot peak (Sentinel) is short and scenic with a nice overlook of the city from atop.

-Bike the Santa Cruz river path – This uninterrupted flat bike path is a nice way to get in a scenic ride.
-The Rillito River Path and Canada del Oro Path in Oro Valley are much more picturesque, however, this is a great option if you are looking for a convenient place to exercise near downtown.
+Bike the Santa Cruz river path – This uninterrupted flat bike path is a picturesque means of getting in some exercise.
+The Rillito River Path and Canada del Oro Path in Oro Valley are much more scenic, however, this is a great option if you are looking for a convenient place to bike near downtown.

 Explore the Center for Creative Photography- This free museum located on the grounds of the University of Arizona is home to the full archives of over 60 notable photographers.

 Breakfast at Maynard’s – Maynards is a wonderful restaurant located in the historic train depot.
-With a classy ambiance, spacious outdoor patio, great service, excellent drinks, affordable pricing, and a wonderful menu, this is another go-to for brunch.
+Featuring a beautifully designed interior, a spacious outdoor patio, great service, excellent drinks, affordable pricing, and a wonderful menu, this is another go-to for brunch.